-6.3.1 Where an employee's contracted weekly hours or classification are reduced, then Long Service Leave accrued from their commencement date shall be calculated and preserved.
+Where an employee's contracted weekly hours or classification are reduced, then Long Service Leave accrued from their commencement date shall be calculated and preserved.

-6.3.2 Pro-rata Long Service Leave may be accessed by the Employee, by agreement between the Employer and the Employee after two years of continuous service, in the case of hardship such as prolonged periods of sickness by the Employee or a member of their family that required the Employee to be absent from work.
-When the Employee ceases employment with the Council, and Long Service Leave accessed as detailed above monies equivalent to the rate of accessed leave at the time the leave was accessed will be deducted from the payments due to the Employee if that employment ceases after a period of less than seven years.
+- 6.3.2 Pro-rata Long Service Leave may be accessed by the Employee, by agreement between the Employer and the Employee after two years of continuous service, in the case of hardship such as prolonged periods of sickness by the Employee or a member of their family that required the Employee to be absent from work.
+When the Employee ceases employment with the Council, and Long Service Leave accessed as detailed above monies equivalent to the rate of accessed leave at the time the leave was accessed will be deducted from the payments due to the Employee if that employment ceases after a period of less than seven years. - 6.3.3 Long Service Leave shall be in accordance with the Long Service Leave Act (SA) 1987.